arslanmusaddiq/1DT308-Introductory-Project/labs/0_pico_getting_started.md

  * How to blink the built-in LED?
  * Why do we need a resistor in series with each LED?
  * How can we make the LEDs blink faster?
- * Where can you find information about the different hardware limits in the LoPy4 board?
+ * Where can you find information about the different hardware limits in the MCU board?
  * What are the components of a basic LED-circuit and how do we connect them in order for the LED to be ON?